cjunho/cjh/SPecONet/figure_data/README.md

-The source data to draw Figure 2, 3, 4, 5.
+The source data to draw Figure 2, 3, 4, 5 are explained as follows.

 ## Folders
 - fig2 folder: